adenney13/Just-Another-Day/worksheet.md

 -Have user move character across plane left to right

--Player wins if they make their character across the field and touch the target
+-User wins if they make their character across the field and touch the target

--Player loses if a sad face touches them
+-User loses if a sad face touches them

 -Alert for a win or a loss